Eleanor Thompson

 In the United States, her research and advocacy briefs on juvenile arrest trends and youth offender demographics in Washington, D.C., were heard by legislators with oversight of the D.C.
 Police and led to incremental juvenile justice policy changes in D.C.

-In Uganda, she worked with former child soldiers on their psychosocial rehabilitation through creative arts and reintegration through literacy and numeracy skills development while supporting global civil society efforts to bring to justice perpetrators of international crimes involving children.
+In Uganda, she worked with former child soldiers on their psychosocial rehabilitation through creative arts and reintegration as well as literacy and numeracy skills development.
+She also supported global civil society efforts to bring perpetrators of international crimes involving children to justice.

 In Sierra Leone, she provided direct legal assistance to communities across the country in land negotiations with investors.
 That work led to fairer, more favourable terms for the communities, including strong environmental and social protections, which help avert land-based conflicts.
 She was also a co-drafter of Sierra Leone’s progressive new land laws that create more equitable and democratic frameworks for decision-making on land.